 You may question, what does this mean for me?
-Well, imagine this as a scenario, you are entered into a competition, where there are only two competitors, a Blue Team and a Red Team, but only one of those Teams can win.
+Well, imagine this as a scenario.
+You are entered into a competition, where there are only two competitors, a Blue Team and a Red Team, but only one of those teams can win.

 In the red corner, there is you – but now pause to consider the following:

-• who is preparing you for the competition;
+- Who is preparing you for the competition?

-• who is telling you the rules of the competition, what you can say and what you should be doing?
+- Who is telling you the rules of the competition, what you can say and what you should be doing?

 Now, imagine the above scenario is a court case.

-Hardly seems like a fair competition does it?
+Hardly seems like a fair competition, does it?

-“The disquiet amongst the magistracy over Criminal Court charges …is only one of the disturbing threats to the criminal justice system now becoming increasingly apparent….
-Most worrying for the adversarial system of which we are rightly proud is the significant reduction in legal aid.
+“The disquiet amongst the magistracy over Criminal Court charges …is only one of the disturbing threats to the criminal justice system now becoming increasingly apparent… Most worrying for the adversarial system of which we are rightly proud is the significant reduction in legal aid.
 At the heart of the adversarial system is the concept of ‘equality of arms’, with both sides being equally able to present their case.
 This has been so seriously undermined by the lack of access to legal aid that it has become a regular and disquieting feature of the magistrates’ court to find defendants attempting to respond to a charge they don’t fully understand, with no experience of the law or of legal procedures, against qualified professionals with all the resources of the CPS behind them…They constitute a real threat to the long tradition of a fair trial for all who appear before us.”

 (From letter by Christopher S Morley JP Buckinghamshire Bench in the Magistrate magazine Jan 2016)

-The report makes reference to concerns from Prosecutors, Magistrates and Defence Solicitors about the damage that an unrepresented defendant can cause to their own case through a misunderstanding of the law, the procedure and what is expected of them.
+The report makes reference to concerns from prosecutors, magistrates and defence solicitors about the damage that an unrepresented defendant can cause to their own case through a misunderstanding of the law, the procedure and what is expected of them.

-It is clear from our experience and that of others as has been well documented, by many commentator, as well as in Transform’s recent Report, that many defendants are “forced” or “bullied” to enter a guilty plea to a case where they maintain their innocence or enter the wrong plea because they are frightened of what is going to happen to them if they don’t behave in a certain way.
+It is clear from our experience and that of others, as has been well documented by many commentators, as well as in Transform’s recent report, that many defendants are “forced” or “bullied” to enter a guilty plea to a case where they maintain their innocence, or enter the wrong plea because they are frightened of what is going to happen to them if they don’t behave in a certain way.

 We have encountered defendants who have pleaded guilty to an offence that they didn’t understand and only later become aware of the consequences.
-On occasions, a defendant will rely on what a police officer has told them, believing that the Police officer is giving them honest legal advice in their interests; unrepresented defendants coming to court having no idea of the serious nature of the case against them, having been encouraged to admit an offence at the police station on the basis that they will just get a fine and it will “all be okay”.
-From the aforementioned Report, it is clear that our experiences are not alone:
+On occasions, a defendant will rely on what a police officer has told them, believing that the police officer is giving them honest legal advice in their interests; unrepresented defendants coming to court having no idea of the serious nature of the case against them, having been encouraged to admit an offence at the police station on the basis that they will just get a fine and it will “all be okay”.
+From the aforementioned report, it is clear that we are not alone in our experiences:

 “I could count on the fingers of one hand how many have actually understood the charges.
-I have had one who was facing a GBH s18 charge, believing he is in court for common assault and being shocked when I had to tell him the serious nature of the charge” (prosecutor).
+I have had one who was facing a GBH s18 charge, believing he was in court for common assault and being shocked when I had to tell him the serious nature of the charge” (prosecutor).

-We share the concerns of the author of the Report that an unrepresented Defendant is ill equipped and lacks the experience to deal with the cross examination of witnesses; in the Justice Denied Report, it was reported by one prosecutor that:
+We share the concerns of the author of the report that an unrepresented defendant is ill-equipped and lacks the experience to deal with the cross examination of witnesses; in the Justice Denied report, it was reported by one prosecutor that:

-“they don’t make the right points, they don’t ask the right questions.
+“They don’t make the right points, they don’t ask the right questions.
 They can actually undermine their own case”